 While it’s possible to keep track of income and expenses using post-it notes, cocktail napkins, or a series of spreadsheets, savvy real estate investors often opt for software specifically designed for rental property owners.
-Stessa offers real estate investors a free, robust property financial management tool that can be used online or through its mobile application.
+Stessa offers real estate investors a robust property financial management tool that can be used online or through its mobile application.
 Stessa is designed by real estate investors, for real estate investors.

 With Stessa, investors can easily maximize rental property profits through smart money management, automated income and expense tracking, and personalized recommendations for maximizing revenue based on unique portfolio and investment strategies.

-Robert Kiyosaki, founder of the Rich Dad Company, once said “Real estate investing, even on a very small scale, remains a tried and true means of building an individual’s cash flow and wealth.”
+Robert Kiyosaki, founder of the Rich Dad Company, once said, “Real estate investing, even on a very small scale, remains a tried and true means of building an individual’s cash flow and wealth.”

 While that may be true, not every home makes a good investment.
 Some tips for buying a great rental property include:

-- Learn the financial metrics of rental property investing such as ROI, cash flow, cap rate, and cash on cash return.
+- Learn the financial metrics of rental property investing, such as ROI, cash flow, cap rate, and cash-on-cash return.
 This guide can help you learn how to analyze real estate deals.